willkrakow/country_lookup/README.md

 ## Setup
 First, create an account at [IPInfo](https://ipinfo.io).
 Add your API access token to the `.env` file.

 Paste your list of contacts into the `input.csv` file.
-The following columns are available (feel free to add or remove as you wish, but you may need to edit the `main.py` script).

 ## Installing dependencies
 ```